SPRobinson55/Connect4/README.md

 The algorithm prioritizes nodes that result in a win for either player, always choosing to complete a 4-in-a-row or block an opponents 4-in-a-row.
 It prioritizes winning over blocking so it doesn't throw a victory to block.
 The algorithm also avoids placing a chip in a slot that would allow the opponent to complete a 4-in-a-row, so it doesn't give away wins.

+**note about the demo video: when I say "I didn't render that properly" when demonstrating the singleplayer mode I'm referring to me inputting a 7x6 connect 4 board instead of the standard 6x7**

 Github: https://github.com/SPRobinson55/Connect4.git